HellaSolutions/hbm-pk-performance-test/README.md

 Sample output: database MySQL, BEAN_NUMBER_PER_THREAD = 1000, THREAD_NUMBER = 50

 [INFO ] 2017-05-05 15:15:51.673 [main] BaseTests - it.hella.model.IdentityIdentifiedBean total time > 1158 milliseconds

 [INFO ] 2017-05-05 15:15:51.674 [main] BaseTests - it.hella.model.SequenceIdentifiedBean total time > 334 milliseconds

 [INFO ] 2017-05-05 15:15:51.674 [main] BaseTests - it.hella.model.HiLoIdentifiedBean total time > 182 milliseconds

+**Timings refers to the overall time needed by the Hibernate save operations, not to the time between the start and the end of the transactions**